DOI - USGS Pathways Recent Graduates Program

 The Recent Graduates Program affords developmental Federal experiences intended to promote possible careers in the civil service to individuals who have recently graduated from qualifying educational institutions or programs.
 The program typically lasts for 1 year (may be up to 2 years if the training requirements of the position warrant a longer and more structured training program).
 A Participant Agreement is established between the Recent Graduate and USGS which sets the requirements and expectations of the program.

-The Recent Graduates Program is for individuals who have completed a qualifying associateís, bachelorís, masterís, professional, doctorate, vocational or technical degree or certificate educational program within the preceding 2 years (with exceptions for certain veterans and individuals graduating after December 27, 2010 to July 10,2012 as explained below).
+The Recent Graduates Program is for individuals who have completed a qualifying associateís, bachelorís, masterís, professional, doctorate, vocational or technical degree or certificate educational program within the preceding 2 years (with exceptions for certain veterans.

 Eligibles for the Recent Graduate Program must meet the following requirements: